Zhi Qing Liu1, Hui Xie1#, Sha Sha Yang 2, Qin Wei Fu1, Nan Xiang 3, Qin Xiu Zhang1*

 As is shown in Table 5, the statistical differences (Intra-group comparison) in TNSS, TNNSS of both AG and the DG on the follow-up visit were significant (P<0.05); such differences(comparison between AG and DG) were statistically significant (P<0.05).
 The scores of the acupuncture group (TNSS 4.85 ± 1.59 TNNSS 2.03 ± 0.81) were superior to the drug group (TNSS 6.03 ± 2.01 TNNSS 2.85 ± 0.83)，suggesting that acupuncture therapy was more durable than oral administration in control over local nasal symptoms and its systemic accompanying symptoms.

 The Zelen’s design was firstly proposed by Professor Marvin Zelen from Harvard University.
-Even though it differs from Randomized Controlled Trial (RCT), it is considered as a reference to RCT designs.
+Even though it differs from the randomized controlled trial (RCT), it is considered as a reference to RCT designs.
 Both methods can be combined in clinical studies.
 After randomisation, the patients in the observation group (acupuncture group) will sign the informed consent.
 In contrast, the patients in the control group can be assigned to the group without informed consent.
 The specific steps of Zelen’s design: 1) divide subjects into two groups, among which one group is intervened by the same method as the control group while another group enters the informed consent process; 2) ask if the subjects are willing to accept the new intervention method; 3) the subjects who refuse will be assigned to the control group, while those who consent to do so will be assigned to a new group, namely the treatment group; and 4) compare the efficacy between the new intervention method and traditional treatment method [17-19].

 The advantage of this design is that the wills of the subjects are fully respected in practice.
 During the clinical trial, the subjects showed good compliance, which in turn contributed to the progressing of the trial.